Langtang Valley TrekLangtang Valley Trek

 Itinerary

-The first day of your trip is in the vehicle the whole day long till Syabrubesi.
-However, the journey offers some of beautiful green hills, the Trishuli river, and some glimpses of mountains if the weather is clear.
+The first day of your 8-Day Langtang Valley Trek begins with a drive from Kathmandu to Syabrubeshi.
+However, the journey offers some of the beautiful green hills, the Trishuli river, and some glimpses of mountains if the weather is clear.
 The highway at some point is off-road.
 So, be ready for this adventurous journey.
 We stay overnight at Syabrubeshi.

 • Max Altitude:1550 meters